vinta/awesome-python/README.md

 *Libraries for serializing complex data types*

 * [marshmallow](http://marshmallow.readthedocs.org/en/latest/) - marshmallow is an ORM/ODM/framework-agnostic library for converting complex datatypes, such as objects, to and from native Python datatypes.
+* [feather](https://github.com/wesm/feather) - fast, interoperable binary data frame storage for Python, R, and more powered by Apache Arrow.
+Serialization speed is more than 600MB/s on average laptop.

 ## Authentication